Harvest Timing

 Key Takeaways

-The mechanism by which harvest timing affects markets is primarily through the law of supply and demand, specifically the concept of "harvest pressure."
-As the harvest begins, physical cash markets are flooded with grain or produce.
-Farmers often sell a portion of their crop immediately to generate cash flow or because they lack on-farm storage space.
-This selling creates a glut of supply in the "spot" or cash market, depressing local prices.
-This is often reflected in the "basis"—the difference between the local cash price and the futures price—which tends to weaken (become more negative) during harvest as elevators and processors drop their bid prices due to the oversupply.
-Simultaneously, futures markets react to the certainty of the crop size.
-Throughout the growing season, prices include a "risk premium" because the final yield is uncertain.
-As harvest timing approaches and combines start rolling, the actual yield becomes known.
-If the harvest is abundant, the risk premium evaporates, and prices adjust lower.
-If the harvest reveals yield damage, prices may rally.
-Futures contracts are specifically designed around these cycles.
-For grains, "new crop" contracts represent the delivery months that occur after the harvest (e.g., December Corn).
-"Old crop" contracts represent the remaining supply from the previous year.
-The price spread between old crop and new crop contracts is a vital signal.
-A large premium for old crop suggests a current shortage before the new harvest arrives to replenish stocks.
-Conversely, if storage is full, the "carry" (price difference between nearby and later months) increases to incentivize storing the grain.
+The mechanism by which harvest timing affects global markets is primarily driven by the fundamental law of supply and demand, manifesting through "harvest pressure."
+As the harvest begins in any major agricultural hub, physical cash markets are flooded with a massive influx of produce.
+Farmers often face a logistical bottleneck; they must sell a significant portion of their crop immediately to generate essential cash flow for the next planting season or because they lack sufficient on-farm storage space.
+This collective selling creates a temporary glut in the "spot" market, which naturally depresses prices at the source.
+This is clearly reflected in the "basis"—the difference between the local cash price and the benchmark futures price—which tends to weaken during the peak of harvest as elevators and processors drop their bid prices to reflect the oversupply.
+Simultaneously, global futures markets react to the shifting certainty of the total crop size as combines begin to roll.
+Throughout the preceding growing season, commodity prices typically include a built-in "risk premium" because the final yield is uncertain.
+As harvest timing approaches and real-world data starts flowing from the fields, this uncertainty evaporates.
+If the harvest matches or exceeds expectations, this risk premium disappears, and prices adjust lower to reflect the reality of plenty.
+Conversely, if initial reports reveal unexpected yield damage, the market may react with a sharp rally as participants realize the available supply will be tighter than previously forecast.
+Furthermore, futures contracts are intrinsically tied to these biological cycles.
+For grains, "new crop" contracts represent delivery months immediately after the harvest (such as December for US Corn).
+"Old crop" contracts represent the supply remaining from the previous year.
+The price spread between these contracts is a vital signal.
+A large price premium for old crop suggests a current shortage before the new harvest arrives.
+Conversely, if storage is already near capacity and a large new harvest is expected, the "carry" typically increases, providing a financial incentive for market participants to store the grain rather than sell it into an already saturated market.

 Key Elements of Global Harvest Cycles